miguelalb/arithmetic-calculator-backend/README.md

 ### Deployment

-In order to deploy the example, you need to run the following command:
+In order to deploy this application, you need to run the following command:

 ```
 $ serverless deploy
 ```
 This defaults to a dev version of the lambdas.

+*__Note__: Make sure you have the appropriate AWS IAM permissions to deploy this stack.*

 ### Outputs:
 After running deploy, an `env.json` file will be created in the root of the project.